 The EBV Consortium

 The EBV Consortium was formed in 2008 as a national educational initiative, designed to help veterans with disabilities to make the transition to self employment, develop professional networks and ultimately start and grow sustainable businesses.
-The EBV Consortium is composed of eight world-class institutions.
+The EBV Consortium is composed of ten world-class institutions.
 Today, each of these schools offers the EBV program on their campuses, with Syracuse University serving as the national host for the program.

 The EBV Consortium represents the first major partnership of America’s schools and colleges of business since the end of World War II, formed with the express purpose of serving military veterans and their families.